Introduction to Tablets

 The number of considerations and comparisons that can be made between laptops, tablets, and other mobile devices are endless.
 Some people find the navigation of tablets easier because of its touch-based user interface, while others find it easier to use a point-and-click cursor/mouse on a laptop.
 Laptops offer the option of using multiple operating systems (OS) while on a tablet you are restricted to one OS.
 On the other hand, tablets can run thousands of apps that are often easier to use and cheaper than on an actual computer or laptop.

 Ultimately, the decision to purchase a tablet is based on your needs as a user.
 You must choose based on what you want the device to actually accomplish.
 Users describe tablets as small, lightweight, and instantly accessible.
-They offer numerous ways to organize and store information, as well as “day to day” features like e-mail, news, and media.
-However, tablets are more lacking in storage, and also do not offer the software capabilities you will have with a laptop.
+They offer numerous ways to organize and store information, as well as “day to day” features like email, news, and media.
+However, tablets are more lacking in storage and do not offer the software capabilities you will have with a laptop.